 In addition, the MPCP defines a protocol of auto-discovery and registration of ONUs.

-The MPCP registration process is presented in Figure 7–4, while details are described in Clause 64 of IEEE Std 802.3.
+The MPCP registration process is presented in Figure 7–4, while details are described in IEEE Std 802.3, Clause 64 (for 1G-EPON) and Clause 77 (for 10G-EPON).
+Note that MPCP for 10G-EPON supports the coexistence mode, i.e., simultaneous operation of 1G-EPON and 10G-EPON devices on the same fiber plant, through time sharing the upstream transmission channel.

 A new ONU requests to register during a special upstream window (called Discovery Window), sending the REGISTER_REQ MPCPDU.
-More than one ONU may attempt registration during that window, which means that their REGISTER_REQ MPCPDUs can potentially collide at the OLT receiver, since the ONU-specific RTT is not yet known and transmissions from individual ONUs cannot be scheduled in an non-overlapping manner.
+More than one ONU may attempt registration during that window, which means that their REGISTER_REQ MPCPDUs can potentially collide at the OLT receiver, since the ONU-specific RTT is not yet known and transmissions from individual ONUs cannot be scheduled in a non-overlapping manner.
 A random backoff mechanism was therefore developed and is used to increase the registration success probability.
 When the OLT receives a REGISTER_REQ MPCPDU from an ONU, decision on registration is taken and an LLID is assigned to that ONU.
 Next, the OLT sends a REGISTER MPCPDU to that ONU, informing the given slave device whether it is admitted to network or not.
 The registration process is completed with the ONU sending REGISTER_ACK MPCPDU to the OLT, confirming assigned parameters and registration in the network.
 From that point onward, the OLT can schedule transmissions from that ONU using its LLID, using the measured RTT so that its transmissions do not collide with other ONUs.
 Additional higher layer protocols may be employed to authenticate the ONU and allow it to participate in the network; however, their specification is outside the scope of IEEE Std 802.3.